You can either get to the top by hiking or taking the Penang Hill train, which also happens to be one of the steepest railways in the world!

 Read more: Fort Cornwallis Penang – UNESCO Heritage Site In George Town

 David Brown’s Restaurant and Tea Terraces is an English tea house that has a pleasant terrace for some outdoor dining.
 It’s also a marvellous spot for afternoon tea!

 This restaurant has been on Penang Hill for many years.

 Don’t worry about having to bring food up to Penang Hill as there are cafes up here and they are open throughout the day (~9.00am to 7.00pm)!

-In the place of the former Penang Hill Hawker Centre, Astaka Bukit Bendera or Cliff Café is a spacious multi-storey pavilion with generous views of the city below!
+In the place of the former Penang Hill Hawker Centre, Astaka Bukit Bendera or Cliff Café is a spacious open-air multi-storey pavilion with nice views!

 2. Lily Penang Hill Ice Kacang (At Astaka Cliff Café)

-The specialty here is the homemade shaved ice desserts topped with fresh fruit and creative toppings!
-Fresh juice is used instead of artificial syrup!
+The specialty at Lily Penang Hill Ice Kacang are the namesake homemade shaved ice desserts (ais kacang) topped with fresh fruit and creative toppings!

 3. Kak Nor Cafe, Penang Hill (At Astaka Cliff Café)

 Muslim-run Kak Nor Café serves delightful mixed fruit desserts and other beverages.
 Although be aware that there might be a queue to get them.